hpi-studyu/studyu/README.md

 We are using [Supabase](https://supabase.com/) as a Backend-as-a-Service provider.
 Supabase provides different backend services such as a database, API, authentication, storage service all based around PostgreSQL and other FOSS.

+### Local setup

+StudyU and Supabase can also be hosted locally via Docker.
+More information on this [can be found here](docker/).